robin22y/digiget/FRESH_FIREBASE_SETUP.md

       // Allow read for authenticated users (for admin dashboard) allow read: if request.auth != null;
-      // No updates or deletes via client (use admin functions if needed) allow update, delete: if false;
+      // No updates or deletes via client (use admin functions if needed) allow update: if false;
+      allow delete: if false;
     }

     // Ads collection - public read, no client writes